Editor’s Note: This article is reprinted from Network World.

 Mac OS X Server provides file and print, cross-platform management, security, and collaboration features, as well as support for POP and IMAP mail, FTP, DNS, and DHCP.

 Apple’s Xsan and Xgrid add storage-area networking and clustering options, and the server comes with an unlimited client license for no additional cost.

 Apple also has added such open source packages as Apache, Samba, Kerberos, Postfix, Jabber, SpamAssassin and OpenLDAP; and has integrated them in a unified management interface.

 OpenLDAP lets the Mac OS X Server plug into Microsoft’s Active Directory and Novell’s eDirectory.
 The server’s Kerberos infrastructure supports single sign-on, and the platform integrates with NT Domain services, so the server can function as a Primary Domain Controller or Backup Domain Controller in a Windows environment.
 That configuration lets Windows users authenticate against Mac OS X Server directly from their PC logon.

-Apple will add a new iCal server, wiki server, content-searching features and podcast producer as proof that Apple is not playing catch-up but is out in front of the curve on providing social-networking tools.
+In Leopard, Apple will add a new iCal server, wiki server, content-searching features and podcast producer as proof that Apple is not playing catch-up but is out in front of the curve on providing social-networking tools.

 Despite all those features, there are still some worms at Apple’s core.

 The company has no formal support infrastructure that rivals its famous, consumer-support Apple Store Genius Bar; and its selling focus is decidedly in the consumer market.

 “To be successful with businesses, they would have to build up an enterprise selling organization if they wanted to gain greater growth in corporate environments,” says Tim Bajarin, an analyst with Creative Strategies.